poier/PreView/README.md

 ![Prediction for different view](./images/test_sample_estimate_preview_4x8.png)

 #### Analysis of the latent representation
+The actual intention of our method is that the training process reveals a latent representation, which captures the pose of the hand.
-We visualize the nearest neighbors in the latent representation space.
+One possibility to analyze the latent representation is to visualize the nearest neighbors in the latent space.
-Query samples are shown in the marked leftmost column:
+In the following image query samples are shown in the marked leftmost column and the eight nearest neighbors of each query are shown in the same row:

 ![Nearest neighbors in the latent space learned with our method](./images/viz_query_and_nn_4x9_preview.png)

-Comparison to the nearest neighbors in the latent space when learned with an autoencoder instead of our method:
+Below we show the nearest neighbors in the latent space when **learned with an autoencoder (instead of our method)** for comparison:

 ![Nearest neighbors in the latent space learned with an autoencoder](./images/viz_query_and_nn_4x9_autoenc.png)